-Category and definition Criteria (including subcategories where app ropriate) Identification on plan Trees unsuitable for retention (see , Category U Those in such a condition that they cannot realistically be retained as living trees in the context of the current land use for longer than 10 years Trees that have a serious, irremediable, st that will become unviable after removal of cannot be mitigated by pruning) Trees that are dead or are showing signs of the significant suppressing adjacent trees of better quality.
-Note: Category U trees can have existing or poparagraph 4.5.7.
-Red 1.
+Category and definition Criteria (including subcategories where app propriate) Identification on plan Trees unsuitable for retention (see Category U Those in such a condition that they cannot realistically be retained as living trees in the context of the current land use for longer than 10 years that will become unviable after removal of cannot be mitigated by pruning) Trees that are dead or are showing signs of the trees infected with pathogens of significant suppressing adjacent trees of better quality tructural defect, such that their early loss is expected other category U trees (e.g. where, for whatever resonant of significant, immediate, and irreversible overall defined to the health and/or safety of other trees nearby the standard conservation value which it might be desirable. eason, the loss of companion shelter ecline y, or very low quality trees Red 1.
 Mainly arboricultural qualities 2.
 Mainly landscape qualities 3.
-Mainly cultural values, including conservation Trees to be considered for retenti- on Category A Trees of high quality with an estimated remaining life expectancy of at least 40 years Trees that are particularly good examples of their species, especially if rare or unusual; or those that are essential components of groups or formal or semi-formal arboricultural features (e.g. the dominant and/or principal trees within an avenue) Trees, groups or woodlands of particular visual importance as arboricultural and/or landscape features Trees, groups or woodlands of significant conservation, historical, commemorative or other value (e.g. veteran trees or wood-pasture) Green Category B Those of moderate quality and value: those in such a condition as to make a significant contribution.
+Mainly cultural values, including conservation Trees to be considered for retenti on • • Category A Trees of high quality with an estimated remaining life expectancy of at least 40 years Trees that are particularly good examples of their species, especially if rare or unusual; or those that are essential components of groups or formal or semi-formal arboricultural features (e.g. the dominant and/or principal trees within an avenue) Trees, groups or woodlands of particular visual importance as arboricultural and/or landscape features Trees, groups or woodlands of significant conservation, historical, commemorative or other value (e.g. veteran trees or wood-pasture) Green Category B Those of moderate quality and value: those in such a condition as to make a significant contribution.
 A minimum of 20 years is suggested.
 Trees that might be included in the high category, but are downgraded because of impaired condition.
 Examples include the presence of remediable defects including unsympathetic past management and minor storm damage Trees present in numbers, usually as groups or woodlands, so they form distinct landscape features which attract a higher collective rating than they might as individuals.
 But which are not, individually, essential components of formal or semi-formal arboricultural features.
 For example, trees of moderate quality within an avenue that includes better, A category specimens.
-Or trees which are internal to the site, therefore individually having little visual impact on the wider locality Trees with clearly identifiable conservation or other cultural benefits Blue Category C Those trees of low quality and value: currently in adequate condition to remain until new planting could be established - a minimum of 10 years is suggested - or young trees with a stem diameter below 150 mm Trees not qualifying in higher categories Note - Whilst C category trees will usually not be trees with a stem diameter of less than 150mm Trees present in groups or woodlands, but without this conferring on them significantly greater landscape value, and/or trees offering low or only temporary screening benefit be retained where they would impose a significant of Trees with very limited conservation or other cultural benefits Grey
+Or trees which are internal to the site, therefore individually having little visual impact on the wider locality Trees with clearly identifiable conservation or other cultural benefits Blue Category C Those trees of low quality and value: currently in adequate condition to remain until new planting could be established - a minimum of 10 years is suggested - or young trees with a stem diameter below 150 mm Trees not qualifying in higher categories Note - Whilst C category trees will usually not trees with a stem diameter of less than 150mm Trees present in groups or woodlands, but without this conferring on them significantly greater landscape value, and/or trees offering low or only temporary screening benefit be retained where they would impose a significant of the street o Trees with very limited conservation or other cultural benefits Grey